manolaz/solana-states-bloat/README.md

 Ultimate enduring solution: future-proofs by decoupling on-chain state from data.

-## 6. A Multi-Criteria Analysis of Proposed Solutions
+## 7. A Multi-Criteria Analysis of Proposed Solutions

+This section provides a comprehensive comparison of the proposed solutions, evaluating them across multiple criteria to determine the most viable path forward for addressing Solana's state bloat.
+The analysis considers technical feasibility, economic implications, decentralization guarantees, and implementation timelines to guide strategic decision-making.

-### 6.1.
+### 7.1.
 The Trade-Off Matrix: Feasibility, Cost, and Decentralization

 Objective comparison of solutions: